Mice mites in dogs & what you can do about them

 In the bald areas of the skin, there is also often a increased dandruff or sebum formation on.
 In the further course, it can lead to a grayish discoloration of damaged skin areas come.

-If a bacterial infection (usually Staphylococcus pseudointermedius) is added, the following may also develop Papules, Redness of the skin and Itching become noticeable.
+If a bacterial infection (usually Staphylococcus pseudointermedius) is added, the following may also develop Poplars, Redness of the skin and Itching become noticeable.

 A special feature of this disease is the Pododemodicosis is the most common form of demodicosis.
 This can occur as a result of generalized demodicosis or as an independent form.